Data Processing Addendum

 5. SUB-PROCESSORS

 5.2 Agreements with Sub-processors.
 Processor or a Processor’s Affiliate on behalf of Processor has entered into a written agreement with each Sub-processor containing appropriate safeguards to the protection of Personal Data.
-Where Processor engages a Sub-processor for carrying out specific Processing activities on behalf of the Customer, the same or materially similar data protection obligations as set out in this DPA shall be imposed on such new Sub-processor by way of a contract, in particular obligations to implement appropriate technical and organizational measures in such a manner that the Processing will meet the requirements of the GDPR.
-Where a Sub-processor fails to fulfil its data protection obligations concerning its Processing of Personal Data, Processor shall remain responsible for the performance of the Sub processor's obligations.
+Where Processor engages a Sub-processor for carrying out specific Processing activities on behalf of the Customer, the same or materially similar data protection obligations as set out in this DPA shall be imposed on such new Sub-processor by way of a contract, in particular obligations to implement appropriate technical and organizational measures in such as a manner that the Processing will meet the requirements of the relevant Data Protection Laws.
+Where a Sub-processor fails to fulfil its data protection obligations concerning its Processing of Personal Data, Processor shall remain responsible for the performance of the Sub-processor's obligations.

 5.3 Notification and Objection to New Sub-processors.
 Processor may engage with a new Sub-processor ("New Sub-processor") to Process Personal Data on Customer's behalf and shall give notice of the planned appointment of any new Sub-processor(s) through an email from [email protected].
 Processor shall provide notification of any new Sub-processor(s) before authorizing such new Sub-processor(s) to Process Personal Data in connection with the provision of the Services.
-Customer may object to the Processing of Personal Data by the New Sub-processor, for reasonable and explained grounds relating to the protection of Personal Dara, by providing a written objection to [email protected] within 10 days following notification to Customer of the intended engagement with the New Sub-processor.
-If Customer timely sends Processor a written objection notice, the parties will make a good-faith effort to resolve Customer's objection.
-In the absence of a resolution, Processor will make commercially reasonable efforts to provide Customer with the same level of Services, without using the New Sub processor to Process Personal Data.
+Customer may object to the Processing of Personal Data by the New Sub-processor, for reasonable and explained grounds relating to the protection of Personal Data, by providing a written objection to [email protected] within 10 days following notification to Customer of the intended engagement with the New Sub-processor.
+If Customer sends Processor a written objection notice in a timely manner, the parties will make a good-faith effort to resolve Customer's objection.
+In the absence of a resolution, Processor will make commercially reasonable efforts to provide Customer with the same level of Services, without using the New Sub-processor to Process Personal Data.

 6. SECURITY & AUDITS

 6.1 Controls for the Protection of Personal Data.
 Processor shall maintain industry-standard technical and organizational measures for protection of Personal Data Processed hereunder (including protection against unauthorized or unlawful Processing and against accidental or unlawful destruction, loss or alteration or damage, unauthorized disclosure of, or access to, Personal Data, confidentiality and integrity of Personal Data, including those measures set forth in the Security Documentation), as may be amended from time to time.
-Upon the Customer’s reasonable request, Processor will reasonably assist Customer, at Customer’s cost and subject to the provisions of Section 11.1 below, in ensuring compliance with the obligations pursuant to Articles 32 to 36 of the GDPR taking into account the nature of the Processing and the information available to Processor.
+Upon the Customer’s reasonable request, Processor will reasonably assist Customer, at Customer’s cost and subject to the provisions of Section 11.1 below, in ensuring compliance with the applicable Data Protection Laws, taking into account the nature of the Processing and the information available to Processor.

 6.2 Audits and Inspections.
-Upon Customer’s 14 days prior written request at reasonable intervals (no more than once every 12 months), and subject to strict confidentiality undertakings by Customer, Processor shall make available to Customer that is not a competitor of Processor (or Customer’s independent, reputable, third-party auditor that is not a competitor of Processor and not in conflict with Processor, subject to their confidentiality and non-compete undertakings) information necessary to demonstrate compliance with this DPA, and allow for and contribute to audits, including inspections, conducted by them (provided, however, that such information, audits, inspections and the results therefrom, including the documents reflecting the outcome of the audit and/or the inspections, shall only be used by Customer to assess compliance with this DPA, and shall not be used for any other purpose or disclosed to any third party without Processor’s prior written approval.
+Upon Customer’s 14 days prior written request at reasonable intervals (no more than once every 12 months), and subject to strict confidentiality undertakings by Customer, Processor shall make available to Customer that is not a competitor of Processor (or Customer’s independent, reputable, third-party auditor that is not a competitor of Processor and not in conflict with Processor, subject to their confidentiality and non-compete undertakings) information necessary to demonstrate that Personal Data is Processed in a manner consistent with Customer’s obligations under Data Protection Laws and in compliance with this DPA, and allow for and contribute to audits, including inspections, conducted by them (provided, however, that such information, audits, inspections and the results therefrom, including the documents reflecting the outcome of the audit and/or the inspections, shall only be used by Customer to assess compliance with this DPA, and shall not be used for any other purpose or disclosed to any third party without Processor’s prior written approval.
 Upon Processor's first request, Customer shall return all records or documentation in Customer's possession or control provided by Processor in the context of the audit and/or the inspection).
 If and to the extent that the Standard Contractual Clauses apply, nothing in this Section 6.2 varies or modifies the Standard Contractual Clauses nor affects any Supervisory Authority’s or Data Subject’s rights under the Standard Contractual Clauses.

 6.3 In the event of an audit or inspections as set forth above, Customer shall ensure that it (and each of its mandated auditors) will not cause (or, if it cannot avoid, minimize) any damage, injury or disruption to Processor’s premises, equipment, personnel and business while conducting such audit or inspection.

-6.4 The audit rights set forth in 6.2 above, shall only apply to the extent that the Agreement does not otherwise provide Customer with audit rights that meet the relevant requirements of Data Protection Laws (including, where applicable, article 28(3)(h) of the GDPR or the UK GDPR).
+6.5 The audit rights set forth in 6.2 above, shall only apply to the extent that the Agreement does not otherwise provide Customer with audit rights that meet the relevant requirements of Data Protection Laws.

 7. DATA INCIDENT MANAGEMENT AND NOTIFICATION

-Processor maintains security incident management policies and procedures and, to the extent required under applicable Data Protection Laws, shall notify Customer without undue delay after becoming aware of the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data Processed by Processor on behalf of the Customer (a “Data Incident”).
+Processor maintains security incident management policies and procedures and, to the extent required under applicable Data Protection Laws, shall notify Customer without undue delay after becoming aware of the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Personal Data Processed by Processor on behalf of the Customer (a “Data Incident”), or data incident or breach as otherwise defined in applicable Data Protection Laws involving Personal Data Processed by Processor on behalf of the Customer.
 Processor shall make reasonable efforts to identify and take those steps as Processor deems necessary and reasonable in order to remediate and/or mitigate the cause of such Data Incident to the extent the remediation and/or mitigation is within Processor’s reasonable control.
 The obligations herein shall not apply to incidents that are caused by Customer or anyone who uses the Services on Customer’s behalf.
 Customer will not make, disclose, release or publish any finding, admission of liability, communication, notice, press release or report concerning any Data Incident which directly or indirectly identifies Processor (including in any legal proceeding or in any notification to regulatory or supervisory authorities or affected individuals) without Processor’s prior written approval, unless, and solely to the extent that, Customer is compelled to do so pursuant to applicable Data Protection Laws.
 In the latter case, unless prohibited by such laws, Customer shall provide Processor with reasonable prior written notice to provide Processor with the opportunity to object to such disclosure and in any case, Customer will limit the disclosure to the minimum scope required.

 8. RETURN AND DELETION OF PERSONAL DATA

-Within 60 days following termination of the Agreement and subject thereto, Processor shall delete all the Personal Data it Processes solely on behalf of the Customer in the manner described in the Agreement, and Processor shall delete existing copies of such Personal Data unless Data Protection Laws require otherwise.
+Within 60 days following termination of the Agreement and subject thereto, Processor shall, at the choice of Customer (indicated through the Services or in written notification to Processor), delete or return to Customer all the Personal Data it Processes solely on behalf of the Customer in the manner described in the Agreement, and Processor shall delete existing copies of such Personal Data unless Data Protection Laws require otherwise.
 To the extent authorized or required by applicable law, Processor may also retain one copy of the Personal Data solely for evidence purposes and/or for the establishment, exercise or defense of legal claims and/or for compliance with legal obligations.

 9. CROSS-BORDER DATA TRANSFERS